xNul/palworld-host-save-fix/README.md

 ### \[Left Click bug\]

 Details: After applying the fix, some players experience a bug where you can't hold your left mouse button to attack.
-It seems like this only happens if you didn't do the \[Guild bug\] workaround but I'm not sure.
+It seems like this only happens if you didn't do the [\[Guild bug\] workaround](#guild-bug) but I'm not sure.

 Workaround: If you leave the guild and rejoin, it goes away.
 Thanks [/u/skalibran](https://www.reddit.com/r/Palworld/comments/19axeqs/autoswing_not_working/kiq85zr/)!

-Credit to [cheahjs](https://gist.github.com/cheahjs/300239464dd84fe6902893b6b9250fd0) for his very useful script helping me to make this fix!
+### Credit to [cheahjs](https://gist.github.com/cheahjs/300239464dd84fe6902893b6b9250fd0) for his very useful script helping me to make this fix!

-Appreciate any help testing and resolving bugs.
+### Appreciate any help testing and resolving bugs.